 Another important tip for managing your environment for better work performance is to get rid of distractions.

 You don’t want to have distractions, so build a bunker and shelter yourself from any possible interruptions.

 I hate it when I’m typing articles and when I’m in the flow, people come and disturb me.
-Thus, usually, I will just put on my headphone and play some light background music.
+Thus, usually, I will just put on my headphone and play some soft background music.

 And more importantly, when I’m writing articles like this one, I keep my phone away.
 I put it in the room for charging so that I will not be distracted by the notifications.

 If you are serious about changing your environment for better work performance, getting rid of your distraction is what you need to do.